 Toxic thinking causes more than 1,400 physical and emotional responses.
-Research by Dr. Caroline Leaf states that feeding our mind with toxicity activates more than 30 different hormones and neurotransmitter — it throws our body into a frantic state.
+Research by Dr. Caroline Leaf states that feeding our mind with toxicity activates more than 30 different hormones and neurotransmitters — it throws our body into a frantic state.

-We become what we feed our mind.
+We become what we feed our minds.

 Being a frantic state for long periods weakens us — we lose mental and physical balance.